Triballawyer07/OutPI/Plans.md

 To-Do for OutPi:

--Currently OutPi only does dashlights, Finish implementing servos.
+-Currently OutPi only does dashlights, Finish implementing the needles.

 -Have the Raspberry Pi start the App on launch.